 Welcome to that special time of year that involves collecting all your tax documents, topping up IRA accounts, and figuring out whether to do your own taxes or use an accountant.

 For recent graduates and current students, there are a few benefits the IRS offers to help defray the costs of education.
-Here’s an overview of tax deductions and credits related to education costs.
+Here’s an overview of student loan interest tax deductions and credits related to education costs.

 |Student Loan Interest Deduction||American Opportunity Tax Credit||Lifetime Learning Credit|